All products on this page have been selected by our editorial team, however we may make commission on some products.

 "There are several textures you can play with, but creams are best for hooded eyes.
 Not only do they blend seamlessly, they’re easy to apply.
 By Terry, Bobbi Brown and Kiko all do some brilliant cream sticks you can scribble on before blending with your fingers.
 Try softly running one along the lower lashes for an eye-opening effect – you can do this with a cotton bud for more of a diffused blend.
 Powder shadows are just as effective and are great at locking down make-up.
 If you want to create a feline flick, do it with a soft cream kajal or gel liner – these will give you better control when it comes to application – plus, they set faster."

 "If you have hooded eyes, it’s just as important to frame your eyebrows.
 Do this by lifting upwards from your arches – if you’re unsure, always ask a professional to shape them for you as it will make a huge difference to the width of your eye area.
 You can also add shape using different products.
 Try extending and lifting your brows with a pencil for precision, using it to create small, thin hair-like strokes in upward motions."

 Invest In Smudge-Proof Formulas

 "Hooded eyes tend to experience more creasing.
 Because of this, it’s worth investing in smudge-proof formulas and primers to reduce the risk.
-Another tip is when you’re applying your skincare, use a bit of micellar water over the fullness of your lid.
-This will remove product build-up, so that when you do put on any primer or shadow, there won’t be any movement because there’s nothing there to cause slip.
-Use waterproof or tubing mascaras as well, as hooded eyes are more prone to transference."
+Another tip is, when you’re applying your skincare, use a bit of micellar water over the fullness of your lid.
+This will remove product build-up, so that when you do put on any primer or shadow, there won’t be any movement – because there’s nothing there to cause slip.
+Use waterproof or tubing mascaras as well – hooded eyes are more prone to transfer."